Svalbard Case Study

 Inaccessibility

-Svalbard is a very remote region, relying on transport such as planes and ships for access.
-Some roads depend on crossing frozen rivers in the winter, which is very dangerous.
+Svalbard is a very remote region, relying on transport by plane and ship for access.
+Some roads require crossing frozen rivers in winter, which is very dangerous.
 Locals rely on snowmobiles and 4x4s in the winter.

 Related Topics